-Round Dutch ovens have a key advantage over the oval-shaped ovens: They sit better on the burners.
-Sitting well on the burners will ensure the even distribution of heat.
+Round Dutch ovens have a key advantage over oval-shaped ovens: They sit better on the burners.
+Sitting well on the burners will ensure high heat retention and the even distribution of heat.

 Let’s say that you plan to cook a feast for the holidays.
 Having round Dutch ovens leave room for the other burners to fire all at once.
 Meal preparation like sautéing, browning, and frying all work better with round Dutch ovens.